prom-io/prometeus/README.md

 - [Stages of project](#stages-of-project)
     - [What Prometeus Network can do now](#what-prometeus-network-can-do-now)
     - [What Prometeus Network will do in the future](#what-prometeus-network-will-do-in-the-future)

+## Features
+Autonomous & Open data exchange controlled by users : Prometeus is open source public blockchain protocol, anyone can take any role in the Prometeus Network, data providers and data consumers control the transactions in a real market form, setting price, privacy & security levels.

+Private and censorship resistant - Prometeus protocol operated on a public blockchain and used decentralised storage and ensures selective disclosure of personal and transactional data by the user.

+Quality assurance of data: although Prometeus can not do quality assurance directly, we have built in protocol a transparent and comprehensive rating system that allows new market participants to filter data providers.

 ## License